mxriverlynn/rabbus/readme.md

 In this example, it is highly likely that you will receive both a "c1 got it!" message and a "c2 got it!" message in the console, when publishing a message for c1 to consumer.
-This happens because of the `messageType` being the same.
-Wascally has internally used the `messageType` to say that both the c1 and c2 handler methods should receive the message.
+This happens because of the `messageType` being the same. rabbot has internally used the `messageType` to say that both the c1 and c2 handler methods should receive the message.

-Leaving the `messageType` blank will cause wascally to use the routing key for the message, as the means by which it delivers messages to handlers.
+Leaving the `messageType` blank will cause rabbot to use the routing key for the message, as the means by which it delivers messages to handlers.
 As long as you are using unique routing keys, you should probably leave the `messageType` blank.

-That's not to say there isn't value in what wascally does.
+That's not to say there isn't value in what rabbot does.
 This is just different than standard RabbitMQ/AMQP.

 ## Extending Rabbus w/ Middleware